Themed Lesson: Summer

 Daniela Dimitrova/Pixabay

-• Symphony No. 1, by Mahler: This piece of music almost sounds like walking into the woods.
-If it’s possible, take a nature walk or hike while listening to this 13-minute piece.
+4. Go for a hike.
+This piece of music almost sounds like walking into the woods.
+If possible, take a nature walk or hike while listening to this 13-minute piece.
 If you can’t go outside, listen to a part of it while moving around the room pretending to hike.

 Logo YourClassical Class Notes